 '''

 cd nullness-stub

-java -cp $CHECKERFRAMEWORK/checker/dist/checker.jar org.checkerframework.framework.stub.StubGenerate
+java -cp $CHECKERFRAMEWORK/checker/dist/checker.jar \

+org.checkerframework.framework.stub.StubGenerator java.lang.String > String.astub

 '''

 Supply it with the fully-qualified name of the class for which you wish to generate a stub class.
 The stub class generator prints the stub class to standard out, so you may wish to redirect its output to a file.